About Memory Problems

 There are effective treatment options available for dementia patients.
 One of these treatments is medication and cognitive enhancers that are available include Donepezil/Aricept.
 Some patients benefit from cognitive rehabilitation and/or nutritional improvements.
 It is advisable to keep physically active whenever possible.

-To summarise, it is important to have a proper assessment of all memory problems by a qualified psychiatrist to identify the reason and to have an effective treatment plan.
+To summarise, it is important to have a proper assessment of all memory problems by a qualified psychiatrist to identify the reason and to have an effective treatment plan for the loss of memory.

 Here is your SHC Team – Find Your Practitioner